njz3/vJoyIOFeederWithFFB/DRIVEBOARD.md

 Effects sequences are started with a command code 0x0X where X is the sequence id.
 To stop any ongoing sequence a 0x00 (or 0x08) command is sent.
 Only one sequence may run at a time.
-Other effects (0x1X, 0x3X, ...), can be cumulated while a sequence is playing.
+Multiple Other effects (0x1X, 0x3X, ...), can be cumulated while a sequence is playing.
 Some effects (like power-slide) have a duration limited time, usually 3 seconds.
 Some commands may be encoded on only 3 bits in the last nible, meaning duplicate value can also be used.
 For example 0x01 or 0x09 is identical.